Grammar

 • The store is farther/further away than I thought.

-Types of Comparative Adjectives:
+Types of Comparative Adjective

 • Regular Comparative Adjectives